-The project “Painting Africa: Women Against Malaria”aims to combat malaria and other diseases transmitted by pests by raising women’s awareness and educating them in matters concerning hygiene, cleanliness and sanitation, thereby giving them a significant role in improving sanitary conditions for their families.
+The project “Painting Africa: Women Against Malaria”aims to combat malaria and other diseases transmitted by plagues, raising women’s awareness, and educating them in matters concerning hygiene, cleanliness and sanitation.
+Thereby, giving them a prominent role in improving sanitary conditions for their families.

 The first phase of the project was carried out in the community of Ahwiam near the capital Accra.
-It involved an intensive campaign of cleaning, waste removal and raising awareness among the people.
-To do so, there was also participation from the local NGO “Wildaf Ghana”, the authorities and the local waste management company responsible for rubbish collection in the community.
-Containers were installed in the places proposed by the community and an agreement was reached on how often the rubbish is to be collected.
-Although an initiative such as this may seem like a modest one, it managed to change the local population’s attitude and mobilise it on a massive scale.
-Furthermore, the women are becoming true drivers behind social transformation.
+It involved an intensive campaign of cleaning, waste removal and raising awareness among the population.
+To do so, there was also participation from the local NGO “Wildaf Ghana”, the local authorities and the local waste management company responsible for rubbish collection in the community.
+Containers were installed in the places proposed by the community and an agreement was reached on how often the rubbish was to be collected.
+Although an initiative as such may seem modest, it managed to change the local population’s attitude and mobilize it on a massive scale.
+In addition, women are becoming true agents behind social transformation.

-In order to raise awareness and mobilise the local population as regards the importance of suitably managing waste and maintaining good conditions of hygiene, a series of fun, artistic activities were held in which the community of Ahwiam was actively involved.
-Workshops were organised for adults aimed at showing that waste management is a responsibility and a right, as well as activities for children in order to raise their awareness while having fun.
+In order to raise awareness and mobilise the local population in the matter of the importance of suitably managing waste and maintaining good conditions of hygiene, a series of fun, artistic activities were held in which the community of Ahwiam was actively involved.
+Workshops were organised for adults aimed at showing that waste management is a responsibility as well as a right.
+Additionally, activities for children were also conducted in order to boost their awareness from a more playful approach.

-The second phase of the project kicked off in 2016.
-The We Are Water Foundation also participated, with whom the architectural project was drawn up to build a public toilet and shower building in Ahwiam.
-The aim was to create facilities and infrastructure based on environmental and economic sustainability, helping to improve the town’s sanitary conditions.
+The second phase of the project began in 2016, with the collaboration of the We Are Water Foundation.
+Along with them, the architectural project for the construction of a public building with toilets and showers in Ahwiam was arranged.
+The objective was to create an infrastructured facility, based on environmental and economic sustainability, that would contribute to improving the sanitary conditions of the municipality.

-This service, constructed by a local builder and now up and running, is being managed by a group of women from the village, financed by fees from the citizens to use the toilets and by sales from a small shop included in the facilities.
+This service, constructed by a local builder and now up and running, is being coordinated by a group of women from the village, financed by the fees from the citizens’ use of the restrooms and by sales from a small shop included in the facilities.